paigematheson14/genome-assembly-calliphora/README.md

 Refer to these links for more information: purge_dups GitHub (https://github.com/dfguan/purge_dups) and the purge_dups manual

+For some reason my sample 3 and maybe 4 were all weird (Sample 3 had a 'segmentation fault' and sample 4 had something else weird) so I checked the original FASTQ files using fastqc to see if there was an issue with the fastq files or whether the assembly went wrong some how.

 # 13. QC using CompleASM and QUAST

 **Repeast QUAST again on the purged files to see if the sequences improve**